Giovanni Battista Torre

-Giovanni Battista Torre (d.1780) was an Italian printer and pyrotechnist, based in Paris and London.
-His shops and printing house operated from 1760-1799, later with his son Anthony Torré, as Torre & Co. (or variously also as Torrés or occasionally as Torri).
+Giovanni Battista Torre (died 1780) was an Italian printer and pyrotechnist, based in Paris and London.
+His shops and printing house operated from 1760 to 1799, later with his son Anthony Torré, as Torre & Co. (or variously also as Torrés or occasionally as Torri).

 Family business

 Giovanni Battista (also known as Giambattista) Torre initially worked as a pyrotechnician, manufacturing fireworks.
 He worked in London in 1753.
 In 1760, he opened a shop called "Cabinet de Physique Expérimentale", selling books, prints, barometers and other scientific instruments, on the rue St. Honoré in Paris.

 His son Anthony (with another son whose name is given only as "L. Torre") moved to London and opened a shop in Market Lane, also selling prints and scientific instruments.
 This London business was in operation by 1767, in partnership with another Italian immigrant, Anthony Molteno.
 A "fire worker" named Mr. Torré is also recorded as operating at Marylebone Gardens, London, between 1772 and 1774.